-Both ships have 625 cabins each, 147 of which are suites.
-Only 34 of the cabins (14 inside and 20 outside) have no verandas.
+Both ships have 625 cabins each, including 147 suites.
+Only 38 of the cabins (18 inside and 20 outside) do not have verandas.
 The deck plan shows six restaurants with free seating.

 Oceania Cruises is part of the Norwegian Cruise Line

-One thing was different Norwegian Cruise Line (NCL) by 2014 from the two larger competitors Carnival and Royal Caribbean.
-These companies have had a few fine first class subsidiaries for discerning travelers for a long time.
-NCL lacked this.
-The well-established company, on the other hand, had to limit itself to mid-range offers.
-With the takeover of Prestige Cruise Holdings Inc. and its subsidiary Oceania Cruises and Regent Seven Seas Cruises, the group's brand portfolio was optimized and the gap to the competition narrowed.
+One thing differentiated Norwegian Cruise Line (NCL) from its two larger competitors, Carnival and Royal Caribbean, until 2014.
+These companies have long indulged in a few First Class affiliates for discerning travelers.
+NCL, on the other hand, had to limit itself to mid-range offers.
+With the takeover of Prestige Cruise Holdings Inc. and its subsidiaries Oceania Cruises and Regent Seven Seas Cruises, the group's range of services was optimized and the qualitative gap to the competitors was reduced.